 Te āhuatunga a te tūranga/About the Role

-The tasks include but is not limited to:
+In both roles, the tasks include but are not limited to:

 - Customer Service – interacting with customers on any court related matter.
 Customer queries can come in via face to face, phone or email interactions – so you will need to be confident with all methods.

 With pride in your work, you will strive to deliver a service to our customers with high accuracy and professionalism.